jnlee4838/ESP32_KSZ8863RLL_Dual_Ethernet/README.md

 ### Wire Shark

-it braodcasts the above ethernet frame every two seconds.
+it braodcasts the above Ethernet frame every two seconds.

 * please download "WireShark" and execute it.

-* select the "ethernet" to analyze.
+* select the "Ethernet" to analyze.

 * type "ARP" in filter.